ds160/remarkable-remember/README.md

 ## Settings

 For the initial setup, enter your reMarkable SSH protocol information.
 You find the information at the bottom of the Copyrights notices and software licenses page.
 Navigate to `Menu` > `Settings` > `General` > `Help` > `About` > `Copyrights and licenses`.
-If you connect your reMarkable tablet via USB, the IP can be blank, only the password is needed.
+If you connect your reMarkable tablet via USB, the IP can be blank, only the password is required.

 You need a [MyScript](https://developer.myscript.com/getting-started/web) account for hand writing recognition.
 Register to receive your keys and enter your keys.